French Student and Workers Strike against Austerity 2009

-This action marked the first general strike in an industrialized nation since the global financial crisis of 2007 and 2008.
+This action marked the first general strike in an industrialized nation since the 2008 financial crisis.
 French students became frustrated by a lack of government support to workers, as well as high youth unemployment and low funding for education.
 Sit-ins, strikes, and other demonstrations were organized in opposition to the proposed austerity measures.

 Causes

 There were a number of possible French responses to the economic crisis.
 Nicolas Sarkozy, the President at the time, implemented a multifaceted response involving a large stimulus package in some sectors and austerity measures in others.
 Predictions of further economic downturn led to a $34 billion stimulus plan, $11 billion of which were bound for banks.
 Meanwhile, public sector jobs were cut, especially in educational positions.

 Unemployment rates climbed steadily, up to almost 5 million in 2013.
 The main population affected was under 25 year olds and seniors.